 pixel_size.
 Inside the function, you can see, we’re reading the image and storing it in a variable called “image”.

-After that, we’re resizing the image and performing the calculations to convert it into 8-bit image.
+After that, we’re resizing the image and perform the calculations to convert it into an 8-bit image.

 image.save("pixelate.jpg") is saving the image.